rust-lang/rfcs/text/0000-security-advisories.md

    """
    ```

-2. After `$EDITOR` exits, Cargo validates the content.
-Some rules:
+2. The user invokes `cargo advisory --upload`.
+Cargo verifies the passed file
+   against the following rules:

-   - the file is valid TOML
+   - the file exists and is valid TOML
    - Optional keys may be either `false` or absent.
    - the `description` contains not only whitespace.
 More text than a paragraph
-     should be allowed, but not wished.
+     should be allowed, but not necessarily recommended.
    - `package` exists on Crates.io and the versions specified in `versions` exist
    - `dwf` is not an empty array.
 It should be ``false`` if there are none.

-   If not, Cargo should print an error message and wait for the user to either
+   If not, Cargo should print one or more error messages and exit.
-   hit enter or `^C`.
-In the former case, open the editor with the same file
-   again.

 3. When the vulnerability report is found to be valid, Cargo should print a
    summary, ask the user for confirmation and upload it to the package index.